ThongLai/Credit-Card-Transaction-Fraud-Detection-Using-Explainable-AI/README.md

 ## Description

 Credit card fraud represents an important and growing challenge in the financial sector, causing significant monetary losses worldwide.
 According to the data from the UK Finance, fraudsters stole over £1.3 billion in 2021 alone through authorised and unauthorised fraud, with card fraud accounting for a significant part of these damages [^ukfinance2022].
 Detection of fraud transactions presents several important challenges that increase the need for advanced computational approaches.

-The project utilized and evaluated the **XAI methods** on several **Deep Learning** architectures that are widely known to be used in detecting credit card transaction fraud, including **CNN** and **LSTM** with attention mechanisms, trained on **Sparkov's** synthetic dataset.
+The project utilized and evaluated the **XAI methods** on **Deep Learning** architectures that are widely known to be used in detecting credit card transaction fraud, including **CNN** and **LSTM** with attention mechanisms, trained on **Sparkov's** synthetic dataset.
 The main contribution lies in the integration and comparative analysis of three Explainable AI methods: **SHAP**, **LIME** and **Anchors**.
 Research further evaluates the effectiveness of each XAI method based on **Faithfulness**, **Monotonicity**, and **Completeness** metrics.

 <p align="center">
   <a href="https://docs.google.com/viewer?url=github.com/ThongLai/Credit-Card-Transaction-Fraud-Detection-Using-Explainable-AI/blob/main/poster.pdf?raw=true">